-Under the Gender Recognition Act 2004, an individual can legally change his or her gender by complying with the process outlined in the Act.
+Under the Gender Recognition Act 2004, an individual can legally change their gender by complying with the process outlined in the Act.

 A Gender Recognition Certificate (GRC) is issued by a Gender Recognition Panel made up of at least one legally and one medically qualified member.